On this page

 Atlas Triggers allow you to execute server-side logic in response to database events or according to a schedule.
 Atlas provides two kinds of Triggers: Database and Scheduled triggers.

 Database Triggers allow you to execute server-side logic whenever a document is added, updated, or removed in a linked Atlas cluster.
 Unlike SQL data triggers, which run on the database server, triggers run on a serverless compute layer that scales independently of the database server.
-Triggers automatically call Atlas Functions and can forward events to external handlers through AWS EventBridge.
+Triggers automatically call Atlas Functions and can forward events to external handlers through Amazon EventBridge.

 Use database triggers to implement event-driven data interactions.
 For example, you can automatically update information in one document when a related document changes or send a request to an external service whenever a new document is inserted.